claret-srl/ROMANTIG/README.md

 class Crate,Mongo,Redis,Welder,Robot,QC,Actuator,PLC Gainsboro
 ```
+As it can be seen in the chart, the PLC responsible for controlling our process is connected to [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) through the [IoT Agent for OPC UA](https://iotagent-opcua.readthedocs.io/en/latest/), which is used to write the process states on the CrateDB (through [QuantumLeap](https://quantumleap.readthedocs.io/en/latest/)) where they will processed and read by our [OEE](https://www.oee.com/) calculator.

 ## Context

 The provisioned device holding the Process Status information, it get a call back of the OEE values, because of that enquiring the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) about the entity, with the GET request to `v2/entities/<device-id>` endpoint:

 ```